Skip to main content

 The negative sign in -d[A]/dt indicates that the concentration of A decreases.
 The equation could also be written as:\(v=\frac{d A}{d t}=-k_{1} A\)

 For the rest of the reactions in this book, we follow the convention of writing all velocities expressed as d[x]/dt as positive numbers.
 A negative sign for a term on the right-hand side of the differential equation will indicate that the concentration dependency of that term will lead to a decrease in [x] with time.
-Likewise, a positive sign for the term on the right-hand side of the equation will indicate that concentration dependency of that term will lead to an increase in [x] with time.
+Likewise, a positive sign for the term on the right-hand side of the equation will indicate that the concentration dependency of that term will lead to an increase in [x] with time.

-Examples: dA/dt = -kA shows that the A will decrease with time. dA/dt = +kA shows that A will increase with time.
+Examples: dA/dt = -kA shows that A will decrease with time. dA/dt = +kA shows that A will increase with time.

 Here is the solution to the differential Equation 6.3.A.1 for [A] as a function of t.